bellpepper91/beng183/final.md

 ChIP-seq is chromatin immunoprecipitation followed by next-generation sequencing.
-Chromatin immunoprecipitation refers to the process of using antibodies to select for certain sections of chromatin.
+Chromatin immunoprecipitation refers to the process of using antibodies to select for chromatin associated with a protein of interest.
 After selecting sections of chromatin, the DNA is sequenced to determine which regions of the genome were selected.

 ChIP-seq is used to determine where proteins of interest interact with the